 Before Michael left, with his hands folded carefully together, he asked John if he was opening early tomorrow morning.

 John was taken aback.
 For some reason it had failed to occur to him that the lady in the window might reappear.

 And so John rearranged his rota at the nail bar, volunteering to open up again the next day.

 To begin with, the following morning was a flawless duplicate of the previous one.
 The same stirring pale sky; the same trail of lonely footsteps like a hen’s pecking in the empty streets.
 And Multrees Walk was surprised looking completely unaltered from yesterday.
 As John advanced stealthily down the Walk, his stomach seemed to be filled with fluttering air and the whole of his attention faced the street, straining like an unblinking eye.

 John was soon horribly dismayed to hear voices ahead.
 Nearing Lorrimer’s, he became slower and then finally stopped.
 There was a crowd of about thirty people, almost all of them men, assembled before the shop window.
-They were identifiably commuters and all dressed as if on the way to different offices, in thin overcoats and glossy scarves, with briefcases or those mini suitcases which people now wheel to the workplace.
+They were identifiably commuters and all dressed as if on the way to different offices, in thin overcoats and glossy scarves, with briefcases or those mini suitcases that people now wheel to the workplace.
 This group looked not unlike a protest, albeit an inappropriately bourgeois one.
 They were obviously engrossed in the shop window and they were exchanging hushed or incredulous remarks.

 John next saw that phones were raised, as thick as tombstones, filming.

 One energetic-looking fat man began to pound impatiently on the window with his fist.
 John froze.
 Over the heads of the crowd, he could just perceive the figure of the lady drifting about inside the room, apparently insensible of the amazement that she was generating.